xenonview-com/python-sdk/README.md

 # Downsell to Gold annual with method
 Xenon().subscriptionDownsell(annualGold, method)

-# Downsell to Gold - annual period with Stripe for $15
+# Downsell to Gold - annual period with Stripe for $15 for term
-Xenon().subscriptionDownsell(annualGold, method, value)
+Xenon().subscriptionDownsell(annualGold, method, price, term)
 ```

 <br/>